feldmanchain/feldmanchain-on-prem/README.md

 ### The planned features of this version are

-* A net of peers (project owners and builders) should be able to participate in a distributed p2p net
+- A net of peers (project owners and builders) should be able to participate in a distributed p2p net
-* Project builders should be able to request a build
+- Project builders should be able to request a build
-* The p2p net should be able to match projects with compatible builders
+- The p2p net should be able to match projects with compatible builders
   - There should be some simple distribution mechanics (perhaps some version of round-robin)
-* Builders should be able to perform builds
+- Builders should be able to perform builds

+## run

+* `npm start:seeder` to run the seeder
+* `npm start:peer` to run a peer